• Skip to primary navigation

 What do follicular cysts look like?

 All of these types of follicular cysts are usually firm, raised, smooth, and distinct masses on top of the skin or just underneath it.
 Some cysts may appear porous or ulcerated.
-If the cyst ruptures, the inner material is often thick and yellow-brown or gray-white in color.
+If the cyst ruptures, the inner material is often thick and yellow-brown or grayish-white in color.
 Skin surrounding the cyst may be inflamed, itchy, and painful, especially if the cyst ruptures.

 Long haired dog with a cyst